-Royal Schiphol Group's traffic has been severely impacted by the introduction of travel restrictions with a very limited number of flights permitted since mid-March this year.
-With restrictions gradually easing and airlines planning to commence or ramp up capacity during the summer season, we expect flight activity will gradually resume in the second half of 2020 and continue to increase in 2021 although the degree of passenger traffic recovery will vary across European airports depending on the airport location, its airline mix and type of traffic served.
+With restrictions gradually easing and airlines planning to commence or ramp up capacity during the summer season, we expect flight activity will gradually resume in the second half of 2021 and continue to increase in 2022 although the degree of passenger traffic recovery will vary across European airports depending on the airport location, its airline mix and type of traffic served.
 Domestic flights will recover earlier, with a slower return for international and long haul flights.
 In this regards Royal Schiphol Group's traffic recovery could be slower due to a relatively higher proportion of long-haul flights (accounting for around 30% of total flights) compared to European peers.

 Operating under a well-developed regulated framework, Royal Schiphol Group will benefit from a revenue compensation mechanism which for any given year settles any difference between actual traffic volume and the planned volume through a revenue allowance to be added to airport charges evenly through a three year period starting with a two year lag.
 We estimate that this mechanism will represent an increase in revenues between 10% and 15% of total revenues p.a in the period 2022-2025.
-Notwithstanding this mechanism and the company's on-going efforts to reduce operating and capital expenditures, we expect Royal Schiphol Group's operating performance will show a marked deterioration in 2020 and to a lesser extent in 2021, before normalizing in 2022.
+Notwithstanding this mechanism and the company's on-going efforts to reduce operating and capital expenditure, we expect Royal Schiphol Group's operating performance will continue to be weak, before starting to normalize in 2022.